What is Copyright?

 The Necessity of Copyright Laws

-- As the Article 27 of The Universal Declaration of Human Rights accepted by United Nations General Assembly in 1948 stipulates;
+- The Universal Declaration of Human Rights, adopted by the United Nations General Assembly in 1948

 “(1) Everyone has the right freely to participate in the cultural life of the community, to enjoy the arts and to share in scientific advancement and its benefits.